TresAmigosSD/SMV/docs/design/Metadata/SmvMetadata.md

 # SmvMetadata

-An extensible approach is needed for collecting metadata.
-We may need to add metadata as it becomes available (e.g. validation metadata will not be available until after the module is persisted).
  We will create an `SmvMetadata` class which accumulates metadata using Spark's `MetadataBuilder` and saves it to file when the module is persisted.
 In most contexts, we will be adding specific data with a known structure (e.g. schema data with optional metadata), and `SmvMetadata` will provide convenience methods that extract and organize certain kinds of data (e.g. extracting the schema and metadata from the `DataFrame`).
 Eventually we can also enable users to add on their own arbitrary metadata.
 This will collect knowledge about metadata into one place and also ensure encapsulate Spark's `Metadata`, which is part of Spark's DeveloperAPI and which may change with minor versions of Spark.

 # Saving metadata